sumurthy/Js-Spec-Gen/markdown/rangefont.md

-# RangeFont Object (JavaScript API for Excel)
+# RangeFont Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 This object represents the font attributes (font name, font size, color, etc.) for an object.